 - Job category

 - Type of nonprofit

 This is a great way to prospect other nonprofits for potential employment.

 Research for Personal Giving Decisions

 The GuideStar database is a valuable resource for financial information on nonprofits, including 990s.
-In addition to the IRS-provided data, more than 67,000 organizations voluntarily complete the GuideStar Information Form (GIF), providing detailed information about their organizations, including missions, programs, accomplishments, and objectives.
+In addition to the IRS-provided data, more than 67,000 organizations voluntarily complete the GuideStar Information Form (GIF).
+This provides detailed information about nonprofit organizations, including missions, programs, accomplishments, and objectives.

 With this in mind, it’s easy to see why GuideStar’s mission is “to revolutionize philanthropy and advance transparency, enable users to make better decisions and encourage charitable giving.”